-- The basic Return On Equity (ROE) profitability indicator lacks to grasp future credit risk in its appreciation of value creation; - RAROC and RARORAC thus offer a more refined profitability appreciation; - These profitability indicators can be compared to the cost of capital and the Weighted Average Cost of Capital (WACC) which values can be extracted from markets valuations; - ► Alternatively, ROE can be compared between a baseline and stressed scenarios.
+- The basic Return On Equity (ROE) profitability indicator lacks to grasp credit risk in its appreciation of value creation; - ► RAROC and RARORAC thus offer a more refined profitability appreciation; - These profitability indicators can be compared to the cost of capital and the Weighted Average Cost of Capital (WACC) which values can be extracted from markets valuations. - Alternatively, ROE needs to be compared between baseline and stress scenarios.

+Conclusion

-Conclusion Risk modeling and Bank Steering
+Risk modeling and Bank Steering

-- Given their sizes and their risks, banks are required to set aside provisions and capital to face expected and unexpected losses; - These potential losses and these requirements must be taken into account to assess the profitability of business lines.
+- Given their sizes and their risks, banks are required to set aside provisions and capital to face expected and unexpected losses; - These potential losses and these requirements must be taken into account to assess the profitability of a business lines.